pangpang20/gaussdb-python/docs/basic/usage.rst

 Shortcuts
 ---------

-The pattern above is familiar to `!psycopg2` users.
-However, Psycopg 3 also exposes a few simple extensions which make the above pattern leaner:
+The pattern above is familiar to `!_GaussDB` users.
+However, gaussdb also exposes a few simple extensions which make the above pattern leaner:

 - the `Connection` objects exposes an `~Connection.execute()` method,